lambdaclass/concrete/README.md

 ## Design

 ### Core features
+- C/Go-inspired, context-free small grammar, syntax: if, for, function calls, modules, pattern matching
 - Safe.
-Linear type system heavily inspired by Austral spec and design
-- Simplicity and readability.
-C/Go-inspired, context-free small grammar, syntax: if, for, function calls, modules, pattern matching
-- Small core like Lua and Zig
-- There ought to be one way to write something.
-Striving for orthogonality
-- Explicit over implicit
+Linear types that allow memory and other resources to be managed safely and without runtime overhead
 - Programs are about transforming data into other forms of data.
 Code is about expressing algorithms, not the type system
+- Small core
 - Performant as C/C++ or Rust
 - Pluggable concurrency runtime with a preemptive scheduler, green threads and copy only message passing
 - Profiling and tracing are integral, first-class features.
 While code is read more often than it's written, it is executed even more frequently than it's read
+- There ought to be one way to write something.
+Striving for orthogonality
+- Explicit over implicit
 - Cross compilation as first class citizen
 - Easy C, C++ and Rust FFI
-- Easily embeddable like Lua.
-Adding Concrete to an application does not bloat it.
+- Easily embeddable
 - Capability based security to defend against supply chain attacks

 #### Second level features